-Book fans will adore The Jane Austen Centre.
+Book fans will adore the Jane Austen Centre in Bath.
 Situated in an original Georgian townhouse, it tells the story of Jane’s time in Bath – her home from 1801 to 1806 – and its effect on her writing.
 As you may know, Bath is the backdrop to two of her novels – Northanger Abbey and Persuasion – even though Jane herself wasn’t the biggest fan of the city.
 There are costumed ‘character’ guides and an opportunity for a game of 18th century dress-up, as well as a new tea room.

 Morwellham Quay, Tavistock, Devon, PL19 8JL

-Morwellham is an historic waterside village that played a key part in Devon and Cornwall’s mining heritage, bordering the beautiful River Tamar.
+Morwellham Working Village played a key part in Devon and Cornwall’s mining heritage, bordering the beautiful River Tamar.
 It’s a fun and informative day out, where you can ride the copper mine train and explore the mine, see traditional crafts like blacksmithing and pottery, and even try your hand at panning for gold and kneading your own bread.

 10. Highland Folk Museum

 The Highland Folk Museum will give you flavour of how Highland people lived and worked from the 1700s up until the 1950s – with 30 furnished historical buildings, furnished appropriately to their time period.
 Some have been built from scratch on site and some have been moved here from other locations.

 Explore the ropery at The Historic Dockyard Museum Chatham.